 - High-pressure spray nozzle

 You should also ensure that you have access to clean running water and a sewer.
 If your garden hose cannot extend from your water source to your pool, purchase a longer one or an extension hose.
-Check your drainage hose to ensure it can reach the nearest sewer opening.
+Check that your drainage hose is long enough to reach the nearest sewer opening.

 Finally, double-check the durability of your safety apparel.
 If it’s not acid-resistant, I recommend investing in equipment that can handle contact with corrosive chemicals.

-While you could choose to tackle this project alone, it may be wise to consult with a professional when draining an inground backyard pool.
+While you could tackle this project alone, consulting with a professional when draining an inground backyard pool may be wise.
 Hiring a pool maintenance crew to acid wash your pool could help you save money on equipment, ensure that the cleaning goes smoothly, and prevent costly or painful accidents.

 Step 1: Drain the Pool